its-jefe/GitHub-README-Generator/README.md

 - I would like to break down the intsallation, usage, and contributing prompts into steps.

+- Would also like to add a form of user uploading for photos and test files.
+    - Testing form-data package

 - Likely will add more badges.